robinxb/cherry-hook/README.md

 > When runing a shell, Error: spawn EACCES shows up ?

+There could be two reasons.

+One is because of the shell is not an executable file.
+Simply use `chmod +X path/to/the/shell`.

-This is because nodejs don't have the authority to run some shell command, such as `touch`.
+Another is because nodejs don't have the permission to run some shell command, such as `touch`.

-You can `cd` to the folder where you want to execute these commands in, and type `chmod -R 777 .`.
+You can check current user via command `$USER` in your scripts.

+If there's any future problem, notify me by [issues](https://github.com/robinxb/cherry-hook/issues).

 > Is the shell runs in synchronously?